-Agency / Permit / Expiration Special Conditions Report Due Date Expiration California Coastal Commission (continued) a.
+Agency / Permit / Special Conditions Report Due Date Expiration California Coastal Date Cantiornia Coastal Commission (continued) a.
 Avoid Sudden Flushes.
 Permittee crews shall cautiously approach the haul-out ahead of heavy equipment to minimize the potential for sudden flushes, which may result in a stampede.
 Crews on foot shall make an effort to be seen by seals from a distance, if possible, rather than appearing suddenly at the top of the sand bar, again preventing sudden flushes.
-Boots operating near river haul-outs during monitoring shall be kept within posted speed limits and driven as far from the haul-outs as safely possible to minimize flushing seals. b.
+Boats operating near river haul-outs during monitoring shall be kept within posted speed limits and driven as far from the haul-outs as safely possible to minimize flushing seals. b.
 Avoid Haul-Out.
 Permittee crews shall avoid walking or driving equipment through the seal haul-out.
-Physical and biological monitoring at the haul-out location shall not be occur if a pup less than one-week old is present at the monitoring sit or on a path to the site. c.
+Physical and biological monitoring at the haul-out location shall not be occur if a pup less than one-week old is present at the monitoring site or on a path to the site. c.
 Monitoring From Bluff.
 During breaching events, all monitoring shall be conducted from the overlook on the bluff along Highway 1 adjacent to the haul-out in order to minimize potential for harassment. d.
 Disturbance Recovery.
 The Permittee shall maintain a one-week no-work period between water level management events (unless flooding is an immediate threat) to allow for an adequate disturbance recovery period.
-During the no-work period, equipment must be removed from the beach. c.
+During the no-work period, equipment must be removed from the beach. e.
 Equipment BMPs.
 All equipment shall be driven slowly on the beach and care shall be taken to minimize the number of shutdowns and start-ups when equipment is on the beach.
 All work shall be completed as efficiently as possible, with the smallest amount of heavy equipment possible, to minimize disturbance of seals at the haul-out. f.
 Haul-out Maintained.
-The Permittee shall conduct seal counts at the Jenner seal haul-out and at nearby coastal and river haul-outs in accordance with methods described in the Russian River Management Activities Pinniped Monitoring Plan (Pinniped Monitoring Plan), dated September 9, 2009, or as updated by requirements of NMPS under the Marine Mammal Protection Act (MMPA).
-If monitoring during the lagoo -
+The Permittee shall conduct seal counts at the Jenner seal haul-out and at nearby coastal and river haul-outs in accordance with methods described in the Russian River Management Activities Pinniped Monitoring Plan (Pinniped Monitoring Plan), dated September 9, 2009, or as updated by requirements of NMFS under the Marine Mammal Protection Act (MMPA).
+If monitoring during the lagoon management period indicates decreases in overall use at the Jenner haul-out are correlated with increases in use at the three closest haul-outs, then the Permittee shall consult with the Executive Director, NMFS and CDFW to modify the Estuary Management Plan activities such that the haul-out site is maintained.
+Proposed alterations to the approved Estuary Management Plan shall be reported to the Executive Director.
+No alterations to the approved Estuary Management Plan shall occur without an approved amendment to this CDP, unless the Executive Director determines that no amendment is legally required.
+5. Public Acc ess Management Plan.
+PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the Permittee shall submit two copies of a public access management plan (Public Access Plan) to the Executive Director for review and approval.
+The Public Access Plan shall clearly describe the manner in which public access at the project site is to be protected, with the objective of avoiding any adverse impacts to public access at Goat Rock, Sonoma Coast State Beach.
+The Public Access Plan shall be consistent with all other terms and conditions of this CDP, and shall at a minimum include the following: